farrell-dan/concordia-nodejs-promises/lecture/lecture-3-promises.md

 ---

-### `Promise` chaining:
+### `Promise` Chaining

 - The `.then` method of a Promise returns a **new Promise**.
 - The new Promise returned by calling `.then` will settle in the following way, depending on the return value of the `successCallback`:
   - is not a Promise, then the new Promise will be fulfilled with the return value of the `successCallback`.
-  - is a Promise, the new Promise will settle in the same way as the Promise returned from the `successCallback`
+  - is a Promise, the new Promise will settle in the same way as the Promise returned from the `successCallback`.

 _Since `.then()` returns a new Promise, this means we can "chain" `.then()` calls to create a waterfall of asynchronous operations._
 - chaining takes care of nested callbacks.